Category Archives: Green Living

 Is your skin clean?
 Toxic Cosmetic Ingredients you should avoid

-Our skin is the largest organ in our bodies and everything we put on it gets rapidly absorbed, including toxins.
+Our skin is the largest organ in our bodies and everything we put on it gets absorbed within seconds, including toxins.

 Sze Fei Wong/Istock